mjakubowski99/pas-smtp-project/README.md

 Private rsa keys can be found here --> ssl/keys
 Public rsa keys can be found here --> ssl/clientKeys

-Some more comments to implementation are describied in documentation
+Some more comments to implementation are describied in documentation in folder doc/USTMP.pdf